 The partnership agreement is a UWHC form that is bi-annually reviewed and approved by the UWHC Board.
-The document accompanies the bi-annual program funding award letter and is negotiated and signed by the agency executive director and board chair or designee and the UWHC executive director and board chair or designee.
+The document accompanies the annual program funding award letter and is negotiated and signed by the agency executive director and the UWHC executive director.
 By signing the partnership agreement, the agency agrees that it will adhere to the conditions of the partnership, standards, policies, and procedures of UWHC.
 Any special conditions required by the UWHC or the agency will be included in the partnership agreement.